 Some pulse-height information is available for FUV ACCUM observations.
 A pulse-height histogram, consisting of 256 bins (128 bins for each detector segment) of 32 bits each, is dumped for every ACCUM mode image obtained with the FUV detector.
-(Why 128 bins?
-In ACCUM mode individual pulse heights are stored as 7-bit words, so their values range from 0 to 127.)
+(In ACCUM mode individual pulse heights are stored as 7-bit words, so their values range from 0 to 127, whereas in TIME-TAG mode pulse heights are 5-bit words.)
 Pulse-height data are not provided for NUV exposures.